-Helena Mentis is an assistant professor in the Department of Information Systems at the University of Maryland, Baltimore County (UMBC) and the director of the Bodies in Motion Lab.
-Her research interests span the areas of human-computer interaction (HCI), computer supported cooperative work (CSCW), and health informatics.
-She has conducted research on using touchless interaction in the operating room, the challenges with training gestural systems, how to sense and perceive movement qualities, the place for gestural interaction in the home, and designing for somaesthetic awareness through movement in the dark.
+Helena Mentis is a professor in the Department of Information Systems at the University of Maryland, Baltimore County (UMBC) and the director of the BIM Lab.
+Her research interests span the areas of human-computer interaction (HCI), computer-supported cooperative work (CSCW), and health informatics.
+She has conducted research on surgical telemedicine systems to support surgeon remote collaboration and education, movement sensor systems for Parkinson’s patients to see and discuss activity and bodily experience with their healthcare providers, and browser plugins for those with dementia to negotiate online safety with their partners, among others.
 She has also employed a variety of methods in her work, but primarily performs participant observations and interviews throughout a design research process.

 Ade is currently pursuing a Ph.D. in Human-Centered Computing at UMBC.
 He has a special interest, not limited to, in ubiquitous/pervasive computing and the use of embedded systems within appropriate and assistive technology.
 He is currently conducting research to investigate the feasibility and benefits of low overhead telerehabilitation systems that are highly portable, affordable, and effective for patients in low-resource communities.
 Ade has a strong passion to promote science, technology, engineering, and mathematics to future collegiate students, not only within academia, but within entrepreneurship.
 Ade has interned/conducted research at Ateneo de Manila University (Philippines), Intel Corporation, IBM Research, and African Leadership University (Mauritius).